fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 _**Type:** String_

 These properties will allow you to configure the components which you want to show in the header and footer respectively.
-As of now five components are supported in both header and footer: `title`, `url`, `date`, `pageNumber` and `logo`.
-All the properties will have following attributes to configure:
+As of now, the five components are supported in both header and footer: `title`, `url`, `date`, `pageNumber` and `logo`.
+All the properties will have the following attributes to configure:

 | Attributes | Type   | Description                                                                                        |
 | ---------- | ------ | -------------------------------------------------------------------------------------------------- |